 What about a bricklayers trowel, a carpenter’s saw, hammer and level, a hacksaw and wrench for plumbing, a straight edge, and trowels for levelling sand and concrete?

-That small wheelbarrow you have… Park it up… Get something capable of carrying at around 80 or 90kgs of gravel or concrete without having it collapse around its wobbly wheel.
+That small wheelbarrow you have… Park it up… or use it for growing something.
+Get something capable of carrying at around 80 or 90kgs of gravel or concrete without having it collapse around its wobbly wheel.

 Online shopping is just an option for purchasing smaller landscaping equipment, probably a better option is visiting a hardware store where they can advise you on the specifics of comparable tools.